Internet Archive: Physical media

 Voicing a strong reaction to the idea of books simply being thrown away, and inspired by the Svalbard Global Seed Vault, Kahle now envisions collecting one copy of every book ever published.
 "We're not going to get there, but that's our goal", he said.
 Alongside the books, Kahle plans to store the Internet Archive's old servers, which were replaced in 2010.

 Vault

 Vault is a digital repository and preservation service provided by Internet Archive to institutions that need to preserve digital collections.
 Data stored in Vault is kept in at least 2 different Internet Archive datacenters, with at least 2 copies in each of them.
 Access control, fire protection and monitoring systems are used to protect all content stored in Vault.

+Chapters

+Internet Archive works along with several mission-aligned organizations that operate independently from Internet Archive, but work together with the intended goal of building a distributed, resilient digital library for the world.
+In addition to San Francisco-based Internet Archive, those organizations are, as of 2026: